raaynaldo/netlikuy-deploy-test/README.md

 Page Not Found
 Looks like you're followed a broken link or entered a URL that doesn't exist on this site.
 ```
-If you are using `react-router-dom` and you get this error message when you try reload the route page.
+If you are using `react-router-dom` and you get this error message when you try to reload the route page.
 ![error](https://raw.githubusercontent.com/raaynaldo/netlikuy-deploy-test/main/screen-shoot/error.png)

 Create a `_redirects` file inside the `public` folder and copy this code